-Procedure Comments Procedure controls, and implementation of the system and controls).
-Using threat knowledge to drive risk assessment and response.
-Designing policies to allow immediate and consequential threats to be dealt with expeditiously.
-Developing appropriate processes to evaluate and respond to vulnerability information from external groups or individuals.
-Determine whether management has effective threat monitoring processes, including the following: Defining threat monitoring policies that provide for both continual and ad hoc monitoring of communications and systems, effective incident detection and response, and the use of monitoring reports in subsequent legal proceedings.
-Establishing responsibility and accountability for security personnel and system administrators for monitoring of indicators, including vulnerabilities, vulnerabilities specific to digital assets, attacks, compromised systems, and suspicious users.
-Monitoring both incoming and outgoing network traffic to identify malicious activity and data exfiltration.
-Establishing and documenting a process to independently monitor administrators and other users with higher privileges.
-Comments 5.
-Determine whether management has effective incident identification and assessment processes to do the following: Identify indicators of compromise.
-Analyze the event associated with the indicators.
-Classify the event.
-Enable the use of response teams and responses depending on the type of event.
-Escalate the event consistent with the classification.
-Report internally and externally as appropriate.
+- Developing - 4 -

+• Developing appropriate processes to evalu

+and respond to vulnerability information from om

+external groups or individuals.

+4. Determine whether management has effective thr eat

+monitoring processes, including the following:

+• Defining threat monitoring policies that prove ide

+for both continual and ad hoc monitoring

+communications and systems, effective incide

+- of

+- gal

+proceedings.
+D

+Establishing responsibility and accountability for

+security personnel and system administrators

+monitoring.

+Appropriately reviewing and providing appro- val

+of the monitoring tools used. vai

+20

+5 e

+vulnerabilities, vulnerabilities specific to digi

+nd

+suspicious users.

+Monitoring both incoming and outgoing network

+traffic to identify malicious activity and d ata

+exfiltration.

+• Establishing and documenting a process

+independently monitor administrators and oth ner

+users with higher privileges.

+5. Determine whether management has effect

+incident identification and assessment processes to

+do the following:

+Identify indicators of compromise.

+Analyze the event associated with the indicator ·S.

+• Classify the event.

+• Enable the use of response teams and respons es

+depending on the type of event.

+• Escalate the event consistent with

+the classification.

+• Report internally and externally as appropriate.

+• Identify personnel empowered to declare a

+incident.

+Develop procedures to test the incident

+escalation, response, and reporting processes.

+6. Determine whether management has effect Ve

+incident response processes, including the followin

+15·

-Procedure Comments • Identify personnel empowered to declare an • Identify personner empowered to declare an incident. • Develop procedures to test the incident escalation, response, and reporting processes.
-6. Determine whether management has effective incident response processes, including the following: • Protocols defined in the incident response policy to declare and respond to an incident once identified. • Procedures to minimize damage through the containment of the incident, restoration of systems, preservation of data and evidence, and notification, as appropriate, to customers and others as needed. • Appropriate balance of adequately skilled and experienced people and technologies in the response. • A plan that is comprehensive, coordinated, integrated, and periodically tested with appropriate internal and external parties. • Policies and procedures to guide the response, assigning responsibilities to individuals; providing appropriate training; formalizing information flows; and selecting, installing, and understanding the tools used in the response effort. • Thresholds for reporting significant security incidents and processes to notify, as appropriate, law enforcement and the institution's regulators of those incidents that may affect the institution, its customers, or the financial system. • Assignment of responsibilities, training, and testing.
-Containment strategies. • Restoration and follow-up strategies.
+Procedure Comments Protecture Protocols defined in the incident response policy to declare and respond to an incident once identified.
+Procedures to minimize damage through the containment of the incident, restoration of systems, preservation of data and evidence, and notification, as appropriate, to customers and others as needed.
+Appropriate balance of adequately skilled and experienced people and technologies in the response.
+A plan that is comprehensive, coordinated, integrated, and periodically tested with appropriate internal and external parties.
+Policies and procedures to guide the response, assigning responsibilities to individuals; providing appropriate training; formalizing information flows; and selecting, installing, and understanding the tools used in the response effort.
+Thresholds for reporting significant security incidents and processes to notify, as appropriate, law enforcement and the institution's regulators of those incidents that may affect the institution, its customers, or the financial system.
+Assignment of responsibilities, training, and testing.
+Containment strategies.
+Restoration and follow-up strategies.